 Early Intervention Services are costly and depend upon a variety of funding sources for support.
-The Individuals with Disabilities Education Improvement Act of 2004 (IDEA) requires that Part C be the payor of last resort and requires that Part C funds only be used for Early Intervention Services that an eligible child needs but is not currently entitled to under any other federal, state, local or private source.
+The Individuals with Disabilities Education Improvement Act of 2004 requires that Part C be the payor of last resort and requires that Part C funds only be used for early intervention services that an eligible child needs but is not currently entitled to under any other federal, state, local or private source.
 First Steps uses a variety of public and private resources to support the costs for early intervention services.

 All resources for payment are explored prior to the use of early intervention funds and include:

 Family Share participation fee;

 Private health insurance;

 State First Steps funds; and

 The Department for Public Health is committed to processing payments as quickly as possible and is obligated to provide payment within 30 days of receipt of an accurate, properly submitted bill.
 As a business, you are responsible for meeting your operating expenses within this allowable time frame.